 Nonetheless, when King Henry VII , wanted a Divorce and the Roman Catholic Pope refused to grant it Henry VII just re-formed the Protestant Church which He said He was the Head of (not God)!
 As all former basis for Rule in Ireland was based on Pope’s “Bulls” He was concerned it could be “cancelled” so Henry (Tudor) VII sought another basis of Rule Ireland – So, He asked the English Parliament (in England) to Grant Him “Kingship of Ireland” which they did and the rest or all of it is History now (as this remained until 1922 when the Irish Free State was established mainly through the work of Michael Collins – probably the best Irish Man ever:

-The DNA Haplogroup M-222 is asserted to be from this (and other close by) areas.
-While DNA is still in it’s infancy, it is showing many of the prior ancestries were stories made up to fit with the then current power struggles (being they had to assert some reason of their right to rule others).
-Today, with DNA, We are seeing that the Septs in Ireland were generally not one family unit, but a grouping of sometimes related, sometimes unrelated People – but several yDNA Haplogroups have a strong presence in the NW Ireland to this very day – as We do more DNA testing and unravel the relationships, We hope to know and learn more.
+were just stories made up from “Whole Cloth” to fit with the then current power struggles (being they had to assert some reason for their right to rule others, or they would been challenged immediately).
+Today, with DNA, We are seeing that many of the Septs in Ireland were generally not one family unit, but a grouping of sometimes related, sometimes unrelated People.

 The R-M222 branch of the Y-DNA tree is defined by a Single Nucleotide Polymorphism (SNP) called M222.
 This diagnostic marker is associated with many individuals whose roots lie in the counties of Northwest Ireland, Ulster and Lowland Scotland.